vitalets/playwright-bdd/README.md

 * Power of Playwright fixtures
 * [...a lot more](https://playwright.dev/docs/library#key-differences)

-## Playwright-bdd extras
+## Extras
-Some features were developed in `playwright-bdd` on top of Playwright and BDD approach:
+Some features were developed in `playwright-bdd` on top of Playwright and BDD approaches:

 * [define steps as decorators](https://vitalets.github.io/playwright-bdd/#/writing-steps/decorators) in the existing Page Object Models
 * [use special tags](https://vitalets.github.io/playwright-bdd/#/writing-features/special-tags) to easily modify test expected state, timeout and retries